3aluw/nuxt-auto-css/README.md

 That's it!
-You can now use `auto-css`module in your Nuxt app ✨
+You can now use `css-nmanager`module in your Nuxt app ✨